-Standard Elements of the physical exam Measures Comprehensive physical assessment will be completed by physician, NP, PA and updated, Temperature, vital signs, height and weight Documentation in patients' medical records as necessary.
-Comprehensive assessment and updates/ Pain assessment Ophthalmologic examination follow-up treatment (as necessary) • Ears, nose, and throat • Temperature, vital signs, height and weight Oral exam Pain assessment Orbithalmalagia DermatologicalLymph node Ophthalmologic examination • Pulmonary Ears, nose, and throatOral exam Cardiac Abdominal Dermatological • Genital Lymph node • Rectal Pulmonary
+Standard Elements of the physical exam Measures

+Comprehensive physical assessment will be completed by physician, NP, PA and updated, Temperature, vital signs, height and weight Documentation in patients' medical records

+as necessary.
+Comprehensive assessment Pain assessment

+and updates/ follow-up treatment (as Ophthalmologic examination

+necessary) • Ears, nose, and throat

+Temperature, vital signs, height and weight Oral exam

+Pain assessment • Dermatological

+Ophthalmologic • Lymph node

+examination • Pulmonary

+• Ears, nose, and throat • Cardiac

+Oral exam • Abdominal

+Dermatological • Genital

+Lymph node • Rectal

+Pulmonary

-Standard Elements of the physical exam Measures Cardiac Abdominal Genital Rectal Neurological • Neurological Problem List Providers must develop and document a problem or needs list with information gathered from the comprehensive • medical history, • physical examination, and • laboratory and diagnostic testing.
-Documentation in patients' medical records Providers must develop a medical treatment plan.
-Documentation in the patient's medical records must reflect the patient's participation and agreement with the medical plan.
+Standard Elements of the physical exam Measures CardiacAbdominal • Neurological Genital RectalNeurological Problem List Providers must develop and document a problem or needs list with information gathered from the comprehensive • medical history, • physical examination, and • laboratory and diagnostic testing.
+Documentation in patients' medical records Medical Treatment Plan Providers must develop a medical treatment plan.
+These outlines: time-specific measurable goals, interventions, medications prescribed and/or specialty care referrals Documentation in the patient's medical records must reflect the patient's participation and agreement with the medical plan.
 Signed treatment plan in patient's medical record The patient must have a central role in making decisions regarding the plan, but only the provider must sign the plan.
 Providers must perform a gynecologic examination in all women living with HIV or refer Documentation of gynecological exam or referral in patient record

-Standard Elements of the physical exam Measures them to a gynecologist at baseline and at least annually Elements of the physical exam ivicasui es Providers must refer women with cervical High-grade Cervical Squamous Intraepithelial Lesions (HSIL) and any patient with abnormal anal physical findings, such as Documentation of treatment or referral on patient medical records • warts, hypopigmented or hyperpigmented plaques/lesions, lesions that bleed, or any other lesions of uncertain etiology, for high-resolution colposcopy and anoscopy respectively and/or examination with biopsy of abnormal tissue and for subsequent treatment if indicated.
+Standard Elements of the physical exam Measures them to a gynecologist at baseline and at least annually physical chain Providers must refer women with cervical High-grade Cervical Squamous Intraepithelial Lesions (HSIL) and any patient with abnormal anal physical findings, such as Documentation of treatment or referral on patient medical records • warts, • hypopigmented or hyperpigmented plaques/lesions, • lesions that bleed, or any other lesions of uncertain etiology, for high-resolution colposcopy and anoscopy respectively and/or examination with biopsy of abnormal tissue and for subsequent treatment if indicated.
 Providers must ascertain whether their patients have a regular oral health provider and should refer all PLWH for annual hygiene and intraoral examinations, including dental caries and soft-tissue examinations.
-Examination of the oral cavity and mucosa Documentation of oral examination on file or dental referral on file Providers must perform a comprehensive assessment at baseline and annually: The chosen screening instruments should be approved by program monitor and tailored for optimal use Documentation of assessment in medical records Substance use andMental health at initial, annual, and as needed for interim visits and adjusted for the patient's mental health or substance Providers must incorporate selected brief screening instruments such as the PHQ2, use history.
+Examination of the oral cavity and mucosa Documentation of oral examination on file or dental referral on file Providers must perform a comprehensive assessment at baseline and annually: The chosen screening instruments should be approved by program monitor and tailored for optimal use Documentation of assessment in medical records Substance use and at initial, annual, and as needed for interim visits and adjusted for the patient's mental health or substance Mental health use history.
+Providers must incorporate selected brief screening instruments such as the PHQ2,

-Standard Elements of the physical exam Measures

-PHQ9, GAIN-SS, CAGE, MMS;

-into the assessment process for
+Standard Elements of the physical exam Measures PHQ9, GAIN-SS, CAGE, MMS; into the assessment process for both categories

-both categories